arsm100/docker-atlassian-confluence-server/README.md

 Confluence 6.13 OpenJDK was not a supported platform.
 See [the 6.13 release-notes][12] for more information.

+# Contribution

+See the [contributing guideline](CONTRIBUTING.md) if you are contributing from outside Atlassian.

 # License

 Copyright © 2020 Atlassian Corporation Pty Ltd.